A Bayesian approach to learning mixtures of nonparametric components: Applications

-We compare our density estimation result from MDPM (left panel), Kernel density estimate (middle panel) and Mixture of King's profiles from \cite{jones2015disentangling} (right panel) in Figure \ref{figure:astro_3fig}.
-King's profile density is a parametric model and assumes the regular elliptical contours of each astronomical source density, however, from its comparison with KDE we know that it failed to capture the tail structure of real data sharply.
-In contrast, MDPM can closely recover the real data density.
 Figure \ref{figure:astro_cdfs} compares the cumulative distribution functions (CDFs) obtained from the MDPM estimator, the mixture of King’s profiles estimator, and the empirical CDF.
 For any location $(x,y)$, the estimated CDF is defined as $\hat{F}(x,y)=\textit{Pr}_{\hat{f}}(X\leq x, Y\leq y)$.
-In the left panel of Figure \ref{figure:astro_cdfs}, we examine five $X$ values—119.0, 120.5, 121.0, 121.5, and 123.0—and, for each value, plot the CDF as Y varies from 117.5 to 135.0.
+In the left panel of Figure \ref{figure:astro_cdfs}, we examine five $X$ values—119.0, 120.5, 121.0, 121.5, and 123.0—and, for each value, plot the CDF as $Y$ varies from 117.5 to 135.0.
 The resulting curves are shown using distinct colors and line styles for clarity.
 Across all five $X$-values, the MDPM estimator closely tracks the empirical CDF, whereas the Mixture of King's profiles consistently overestimates the tail mass.
 The middle and right panels of Figure \ref{figure:astro_cdfs} display the pointwise differences between each model’s estimated CDF and the empirical CDF over the spatial domain, with $X$ ranging from 111.5 to 130.29 and $Y$ ranging from 117.8 to 135.8.
 The MDPM estimator matches the empirical CDF closely across most of the plane, with only minor deviations near the centers of the two astronomical sources.
 In contrast, the mixture of King’s profiles exhibits noticeably larger discrepancies throughout the region.
 These results indicate that the MDPM estimator captures the subtle tail behavior of both sources much more effectively.
 The estimated component weights are compared in Table \ref{table:astro_weights}.

-\subsection{Analysis of Oceanic Whitetip Shark Acceleration Data}
+\subsection{Analysis of oceanic whitetip shark acceleration data}